openactive/dataset-site-template/README.md

 If `stylesheetUrl` is provided it will use the [CSP compatible template](#option-2-csp-compatible-template-with-separate-static-files), otherwise it will use the [single-file template](#option-1-embedded-single-file-template).

-Note that the JSON-LD should be of the `Dataset` type, which can be validated with the [OpenActive Validator](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite) and also by the [`models-ts`](https://github.com/openactive/models-ts) library.
+Note that the JSON-LD should be of type `Dataset`, which can be validated with the [OpenActive Validator](https://validator.openactive.io/?url=https%3A%2F%2Fopenactive.io%2Fdataset-site-template%2Fexample.jsonld&version=2.x&validationMode=DatasetSite) and also by the [`models-ts`](https://github.com/openactive/models-ts) library.

 ```js
 const { renderDatasetSite } = require('@openactive/dataset-site-template');